Jugemu: History

 "Jugemu" is performed not only in yose (rakugo theaters), but also to other audiences and on mass media, especially for children.

 "Jugemu" was on a 1926 newspaper's radio broadcast program, with the full name printed.
 There was another broadcast in 1932, this time for children, and the name printed on newspaper again.
 The story is told in children's magazines from as early as 1926.
 Even a prominent Japanese dictionary Kōjien describes the full name, since its 1991 edition.
 Television stations broadcast it also in children's programs.
 In 2003, NHK children's TV program Nihongo de Asobō ("Let's play with Japanese language") featured a game of reciting the name from memory.
 The program proved popular.
 There were schools that make all pupils memorize and recite it.

 Since 2005, several elementary school textbooks include "Jugemu".

 Cultural references

 Lakitu, the cloud-riding turtle-dropping enemy character of the Super Mario Bros. video game series is called 'Jugemu' in Japanese versions of the game.
 In a similar reference, the eggs Lakitu drop, which turn into Spinies, are referred to as 'Paipo' in Japan, despite only being referred to as "Spiny's Eggs" or "Spiny Eggs" in English.
 The spiked balls thrown by Spikes and blown in the air by Ptooies are called shūringan in another reference.
-Additionally, a Lakitu by the name of Lakilester is named 'Pokopii' in the Japanese version of Paper Mario.
+Additionally, two Lakitus by the name of Lakilester and Lakilulu are named 'Pokopī' and 'Pokona' in the Japanese version of Paper Mario.